gbytedev/zfsbud/README.md

- -n, --no-resume                      do not create resumable streams and do not resume streams (requires --send) -e, --rsh <'ssh user@server -p22'>   send to remote destination by providing ssh connection string (requires --send) -c, --create-snapshot [label]        create a timestamped snapshot on source with an optional label -r, --remove-old                     remove all but the most recent, the last common (if sending), 8 daily, 5 weekly, 13 monthly and 6 yearly source snapshots
+ -n, --no-resume                      do not create resumable streams and do not resume streams (requires --send) -e, --rsh <'ssh user@server -p22'>   send to remote destination by providing ssh connection string (requires --send) -c, --create-snapshot [label]        create a timestamped snapshot on source with an optional label -R, --recursive                      send or snapshot dataset recursively along with child datasets (requires --send or --create-snapshot)
+ -r, --remove-old                     remove all but the most recent, the last common (if sending), 8 daily, 5 weekly, 13 monthly and 6 yearly source snapshots
  -d, --dry-run                        show output without making actual changes -p, --snapshot-prefix <prefix>       use a snapshot prefix other than 'zfsbud_'